Why Learn Python for Data Science?

 - Simplicity: It is simple and makes you think more about the problem than the syntax.

-- Open Source: It is free for anyone to use modification to Python are also allowed without any problems.
+- Open Source: It is free for anyone to use, and modifications to Python are also allowed without any problems.

 - Portability: Python supports portability, which means writing code and sharing it with anyone.